 Update Installed Software with apt

-Although you can use the update manager in order to update installed software on your system.
-The apt-get utility also provides a way to do the same.
-Use the following command as root in order to upgrade software on your system:
+Although you can use the update manager to update installed software on your system, the apt-get utility also provides a way to do the same.
+Use the following command as root to upgrade software on your system:

 Now the software on your system is up to date.